We can't live without it, but it's the bane of our environment.

 Contact your newspaper delivery person and ask if you can return the bags to be reused.

-Bring a reusable container to the grocery and ask the deli to put your purchase in that, rather than a bag.
+Bring a reusable container to the grocery and ask the deli to put your purchase in that.

 Bubble wrap, air bags, and other plastic film including ziploc bags CAN be recycled.
 Plastic Film Recycling lists drop-off points (most grocery stores) as well as all items that can be recycled (they must be clean - no tape or labels).